• Skip to primary navigation

 Hour 3: I put off responding to non-urgent emails

-I’ve never been good at email and I’ll admit right away that it’s something that takes up a huge chunk of my time simply because I’m thoroughly inefficient in the way that I handle it.
+I’ve never been good at email and I’ll admit right away that it’s something that takes up a huge chunk of my time simply because I’m thoroughly inefficient in how I handle it.

 Hour 4: I asked if we could speak over the phone

-I have to tell you, it’s been a huge time saver.
-I had seven phone calls scheduled last week with potential clients and in at least three cases, I got so much more information and personalized tips from editors who wanted me to send them ideas than I would have had I just stuck to e-mail.
+It’s been a huge timesaver.
+I had seven phone calls scheduled last week with potential clients and in at least three cases, I got so much more information and personalized tips from editors who wanted me to send them ideas than I would have had I just stuck to email.
 This not only saved me time in terms of the back and forth with these editors trying to gauge what they wanted, but it’s also saved me a hell of a lot of research time.
 I got off one of these calls and was able to come up with three ideas immediately.
 Before talking to the editor, I was having trouble even coming up with one!
 And of course, a few additional hours added to my week.

 Hour 5: I tracked my time